NLnetLabs/rpki-doc/source/krill/ui.rst

 -----------------

 After successfully setting up the parent exchange, you are now running Delegated RPKI.
-You can now start creating ROA for the resources you see in the pane on the right.
+You can start creating ROAs for the resources you see in the pane on the right.

 .. figure:: img/krill-ui-roa-resources.png
     :align: center